Maggie Blye: Film

-Blye appeared in the 1967 Paul Newman film Hombre and the 1969 version of The Italian Job as Michael Caine's girlfriend, as well as Waterhole No. 3 (1967) starring James Coburn.
+Blye appeared in the 1967 Paul Newman film Hombre.
+She also starred in the 1969 classic film The Italian Job as Michael Caine's girlfriend Lorna, as well as Waterhole No. 3 (1967) starring James Coburn.
 Blye appeared with Coburn again in the 1975 film Hard Times.
 Her other movie roles included The Sporting Club (1971), Walking Tall: Final Chapter (1977), the third film about the life of Sheriff Buford Pusser, and the horror film, The Entity (1982) as well as playing Elizabeth Taylor's daughter in Ash Wednesday.

 Blye's career took a turn in the late 1970s.
 Her obituary in the online version of The Telegraph pointed out: "By the end of the decade, however, Maggie Blye was no longer being considered for romantic roles.
 'In the space of two years,' she noted, 'I went from playing daughters to mothers.'"

 Blye appeared in several films in the 2000s, including 2004's Last Goodbye and the 2005 horror comedy The Gingerdead Man.

 Blye was active in the Academy of Motion Picture Arts and Sciences after joining in 1968.
 She was a member of the organization's Foreign Language Film Award Screening Committee.

 Death

-Blye died on March 24, 2016 from cancer at her home in West Hollywood, California, aged 73.
+Blye died on March 24, 2016, from cancer at her home in West Hollywood, California, aged 73.